 Does Hostinger offer a free domain?

 Yes.
-With the exception of the Single shared plan, all of Hostinger’s cloud and shared plans come with one year of a free domain if you purchase at least one year of hosting.
+All of Hostinger’s cloud and shared plans come with one year of a free domain if you purchase at least one year of hosting.
 Many companies have moved away from this freebie, so enjoy it when you find it.

 Rate this Article